 The RoundView is an open framework that helps us imagine and create a sustainable future.
 The RoundView Guidelines have emerged from Dr. Joanne Tippett’s research at The University of Manchester (funded by the ESRC and Sustainable Consumption Institute), and provide us with a positive vision to inform our decision making.
 They give us a clear direction to work towards, clarifying the problems of our current direction, or ‘business as usual’.

 Environmental issues can be confusing and unclear.
 The RoundView provides clarity and direction based on sound scientific principles.
 The results are improved understanding, better decision-making and more effective communication.
-The RoundView Guidelines provide a common and practical language, making it easier for people to work together.

 Why use the RoundView?